Avenal, California: Economy

 Many local residents are employed in agriculture, which experienced significant growth on the westside of the San Joaquin Valley after the completion of the California Aqueduct in the early 1970s.
-However, the community was impacted by the 2008-2012 global recession as well as the California drought and restrictions on pumping from the Sacramento River delta to protect endangered species.
+However, the community was impacted by the Great Recession as well as the California drought and restrictions on pumping from the Sacramento River delta to protect endangered species.
 In November 2016, the unemployment rate was 12.7%.

-In 2013, the City Council self-proclaimed Avenal to be the Pistachio Capital of the World, reflecting the importance of the pistachio industry to the city's economy.
+In 2013, the City Council self-proclaimed Avenal to be the 'Pistachio Capital of the World', reflecting the importance of the pistachio industry to the city's economy.

 Transportation

 Avenal is located at the junction of California State Route 269 and California State Route 33.
 The intersection of Route 269 and Interstate 5 is located just to the north of Avenal in Fresno County.

 Kings Area Regional Transit provides bus service between Avenal and Hanford.

 FlixBus services the city, as a stop point in between Los Angeles and the bay area, at the junction of SR 269 and I-5.